Sotatek-SonLai/29cm-fe-convension/readme.md

 - Run ESLint before each commit
 - Maintain code coverage targets
-- Regular performance audits with Lighthouse
-- Accessibility compliance checks

 ## 5. Next.js Best Practices

 ### Page and Component Structure

-- Use the App Router for new features (`app/` directory)
-- Implement proper loading states with React Suspense
 - Use server components for data fetching when possible
 - Keep client components lightweight by moving logic to server components
 - Implement error boundaries at the page level